draydeer/compromise/readme.md

 # Compomise

 A small library of simple immutable data structures like Array and Object.
+For big data structures using of [immutable.js](https://github.com/facebook/immutable-js/) will be a better way.

-## Global methods.
+## Global methods

 *Get* - gets value by path like 'a.b.c'.